qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

 Each point keeps its color for interpolation in the triangle.
 You can control the horizontal length of computed triangles:

-* |checkbox| :guilabel:`Skip triangles longer than` a threshold value: sets in the horizontal plan, the maximum length of a side of the triangles to consider.
-  Note that this can be useful if you want to see actual holes in the data.
+By checking the |checkbox| :guilabel:`Skip triangles longer than` option and setting up the threshold value, you can control the maximum lenght of a side of the triangles to consider in the horizontal plan.
+This can be particularly useful if you want to identify actual holes in the data.

-Through the :guilabel:`Shading Renderer` in the :guilabel:`Layer Styling` panel you can access the :ref:`Global Map Shading <global_map_shading>` which is also supported by this option.

 .. _figure_clasification_render_surface_example:

 .. figure:: img/clasification_render_surface_example.png
    :align: center

-   Example of Render as a surface (Triangulate) option in Classification renderer
+   Example of disabled (left) and enabled (right) Render as a surface (Triangulate) option in Classification renderer

 .. _figure_RGB_render_surface_example:

 .. figure:: img/RGB_render_surface_example.png
    :align: center

-   Example of Render as a surface (Triangulate) option in RGB renderer
+   Example of disabled (left) and enabled (right) Render as a surface (Triangulate) option in RGB renderer

 .. _figure_shading_render_surface_example:

 .. figure:: img/shading_render_surface_example.png
    :align: center

-   Global map shading when `Render as a Surface` is enabled
+   Example of `Render as a Surface` with map shading (left) and with map shading, filtering large triangles (right)

 Layer Rendering